 - 1. Modify the TCP relay developed for exercise 1 so that it acts as an HTTP cache: the first time a URI is supplied as an argument to GET in an HTTP request, the relay retransmits the request to the server, and locally stores its response in a file; if the same URI is subsequently requested by the same client or another client, the relay sends the file that it has stored locally directly to the client without making a new request to the server. - 2.
 Modify the TCP relay developed in Exercise 1 to act as an HTTP logger.
 More precisely, all client GET requests are archived in a log file (including the URI that was requested to the client), all non-empty server responses to GET requests are archived in the log file.
-The log file must contain enough information to perform audits: given a URI (or part of a URI), we want to be able to find the IP addresses of clients who have obtained a non-empty response from a server concerning this URI. - 3.
+The log file must contain enough information to perform audits: given a URI (or part of a URI), we want to be able to find the IP addresses of clients who have obtained a non-empty response from a server concerning this URI.
+Write a Python program to perform such an audit. - 3.
 Modify the TCP relay to act as an HTTP censor.
 The relay now has a list of banned sites (supplied as an input to the proxy).
 If the URI requested in a client's GET request contains a link to a banned site, that link is replaced by a "Forbidden" message in the body of the response.
-If the URI is not banned, the client receives a page as requested. - 4.
+If the URI is not banned, the client receives a page as requested.
+The IP addresses of clients that requested a forbidden server must be logged in a dedicated file by the proxy. - 4.
 Test the HTTP relays made, first individually (a relay between a client and a server), then by chaining them (for example, a client is connected to an HTTP cache that is connected to an HTTP logger, which itself is connected to the server).
 Check that several relays connected to the same other one (as clients) still operate properly.